jimmy-liew1/my-notes/content/Managed Identity.md

 link:
 ---
 ## What Are Managed Identities
-Managed Identities are identities that managed by Azure which provide an easy way for Azure services to authenticate to other Azure Services that support Azure Active Directory (AD) authentication.
+Managed Identities are identities that managed by Azure which provide an easy way for Azure services to authenticate to other Azure Services that support [[Azure AD|Azure Active Directory (AD)]] authentication.
 With managed identities, you **don't need to manage or store credentials** (like passwords or certificates) in your code or configuration.
 Azure automatically generates and manages the credentials, making authentication more secure.

 ## Key Characteristics
 Key characteristics of Managed Identities include but not limited to: